Japan's Exceptional Service! Most Used Taxi App GO

 article thumbnail image

-The loyal dog Hachiko was born in 1923 in the city of Odate, Akita Prefecture.
-Read on to learn five places related to Hachiko in Japan and the Hachiko 100 anniversary event taking place in Odate in November 2023.
+The loyal dog Hachiko was born in November 1923 in the city of Odate, Akita Prefecture.
+Read on to learn five places related to Hachiko in Japan, from Shibuya in Tokyo to his hometown of Odate.

-Read on to learn five places related to the loyal dog Hachi in Tokyo and Akita, along with the anniversary events in 2023 such as Tokyo Metro's Hachiko 100th Anniversary Tickets.
+Read on to learn five places related to the loyal dog Hachi in Tokyo and Akita.

 Hachiko: A Story of Loyalty